hollenstein/msreport/README.rst

 by writing a software specific reader module.

-MsReport is primarily developed as a tool for the Mass Spectrometry Facility at the Max Perutz Labs (University of Vienna) to facilitate the generation of Quantitative Protein and PTM reports.
+MsReport is primarily developed as a tool for the Mass Spectrometry Facility at the Max Perutz Labs (University of Vienna) to allow the generation of Quantitative Protein and PTM reports, and to facilitate project specific data anylsis tasks.

 Release